ovinicius71/RPG/README.md

-# 1 Introdução
+# 1 Introduction
-Este repositório contém o projeto de um jogo de RPG (Role-Playing Game) desenvolvido para a disciplina de Linguagem de Programação Orientada a Objetos (LPOO).
-O objetivo principal deste projeto é aplicar os conceitos aprendidos durante o curso, como herança, polimorfismo, encapsulamento e uso de design patterns, em um contexto prático.
+This repository contains the extension of a role-playing game project (Role-Playing Game) developed for the Object-Oriented Programming Language (LPOO) discipline.
+The main objective of this project is to apply the concepts learned during the course, such as inheritance, polymorphism, encapsulation and use of design patterns, in a practical context.
-## 2 Objetivo
+## 2 objective
-O objetivo deste trabalho é implementar em linguagem de programação Java um sistema de combates de um jogo de RPG (Role Playing Game).
-Para isso, deve ser implementado a possibilidade de escolha entre três personagens principais, cada um possuindo armas e habilidades únicas.
+The objective of this work is to implement a system in Java programming language of combat in an RPG game (Role Playing Game).
+To achieve this, the possibility of choosing between three main characters must be implemented, each having weapons and skills. unique.
-### 3 Objetivo de aprendizado
+### 3 Learning Objective
-- Implementar classes e objetos de maneira eficiente.
+- Implement classes and objects efficiently.
-- Utilizar herança para criar hierarquias de classes complexas.
+- Use inheritance to create complex class hierarchies.
-- Aplicar polimorfismo para flexibilizar e expandir o comportamento dos objetos.
+- Apply polymorphism to make the behavior of objects more flexible and expand.
-- Encapsular dados e funcionalidades para garantir a integridade e a modularidade do código.
+- Encapsulate data and functionality to ensure code integrity and modularity.
-- Adotar padrões de design para resolver problemas recorrentes no desenvolvimento de software.
+- Adopt design patterns to solve recurring problems in software development.

-#### 4 Como jogar ?
+#### 4 How to play ?
-- Utilize o git clone para copiar o repositorio
+- Use git clone to copy the repository
-- No seu terminal acesse a pagina aonde foi clonado o repositorio
+- On your terminal, access the page where the repository was cloned
-- De o comando javac *.java
+- Give the javac *.java command
-- E por ultimo de o comando java RPG
+- And lastly, the java RPG command

-##### Requisitos
+##### Requirements
 - Java 8